The College complies with nondiscrimination regulations under the following laws, as amended:

 Complaints should be in writing (although verbal complaints will be accepted) and should include details concerning the conduct that gives rise to the complaint, the name of the person against whom the complaint is made (hereafter referred to as “respondent”), and the names of any witnesses.

-Upon receipt or notice of a report, the Compliance Director shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this rule.
+Upon receipt or notice of a report, the Director, Office of Equal Opportunity Compliance shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this rule.
 If so, the College shall immediately authorize or undertake an investigation, regardless of whether a criminal or regulatory investigation regarding the same or similar allegations is pending.
-If the Compliance Director determines that the allegations, if proven, would not constitute prohibited conduct as defined by this rule but may constitute a violation of other College District rules or regulations, the Compliance Director shall refer the complaint for consideration under the appropriate policy or administrative regulation.
+If the Director, Office of Equal Opportunity Compliance determines that the allegations, if proven, would not constitute prohibited conduct as defined by this rule but may constitute a violation of other College District rules or regulations, the Director, Office of Equal Opportunity Compliance shall refer the complaint for consideration under the appropriate policy or administrative regulation.

 Complaints should be submitted to: